As a conjunction, ‘either’ is used before the first of two or more alternatives, and then the other alternative is introduced by ‘or’.

 EITHER OR to connect two words, phrases or clauses.

-*there are also other overlapping points that relate to ‘combining clauses of the same type.’
+*There is only one complex example of point 23 in the English Grammar Profile.
+However, there are no examples of two ‘subject-verb’ clauses in the B1 points.
+There are also other overlapping points that relate to ‘combining clauses of the same type.’

 Since this requires very long results we turn to the ted corpus: